A Year-Round Guide to Franklin and Nantahala

 Be Your Most “Right Now” with Art

 After the kids run wild, head back down East Martin Street toward the train station.
-Across the street from Union Station, you’ll see the Contemporary Art Museum’s modern, angular awning inviting you to come explore the galleries inside what used to be a produce warehouse.
+Across the street from Raleigh Union Station, you’ll see the Contemporary Art Museum’s modern, angular awning inviting you to come explore the galleries inside what used to be a produce warehouse.
 Inside, you’ll find an immersive art experience, with rotating exhibits and often some hands-on activities for the kids.
 Though many art museums offer a walk down art’s memory lane, CAM showcases only art from living artists.
-Open after noon most days, CAM is a great way to put the cap on your capital day.
+Open around noon most days, CAM is a great way to put the cap on your capital day.

 At the Contemporary Art Museum, which only showcases art from living artists, you’ll find an immersive art experience, with rotating exhibits and often some hands-on activities for the kids.